The immune system is the body’s defense against harmful agents. It provides immunity.

 Antigen recognition

-- Polymorphonuclear neutrophils (pmns): which appears early in the acute inflammatory response, sometimes called macrophages.
+- Polymorphonuclear neutrophils (pens): These appear early in the acute inflammatory response, sometimes called macrophages.

 - Circulating monocytes and fixed tissue mononuclear Phagocytes are commonly called macrophages.

-Secretory function: macrophages secrete important biomolecule substance as follows.
+Secretory function: macrophages secrete important biomolecule substances as follows.

-- Secretory protein involved in wound healing e, g.
+- Secretory proteins involved in wound healing e, g.
 Collagenase, elastase, fibroblast growth factor, angiogenesis factor.

 - Acute phase reactants, e.g., fibronectin, microglobulin.

-Mast cells and basophils are involved in mediating inflammation in allergic reactions and have a role in wound healing.
+- Mast cells and basophils mediate inflammation in allergic reactions and have a role in wound healing.